How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a South Carolina Unsecured Promissory Note

-To complete a Unsecured Promissory Note in South Carolina, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 8.75% or Federal Reserve rate plus 4% in South Carolina), the repayment terms, and any collateral details if applicable.
+To complete a Unsecured Promissory Note in South Carolina, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below No general usury cap for private one-time lenders; a lender regularly in the business of making consumer loans is capped at 12% unless licensed as a supervised lender.
+8.75% legal rate absent a written agreement. in South Carolina), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to South Carolina requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Unsecured Promissory Note as a PDF.